mridoni/llxvm/README.md

 ### Advanced JVM options

 - **-U** : Uses Krakatau instead of Jasmin for assembling the .j files.
 While this is technically supported, it has not been tested like Jasmin.
-In case, you wlll have to set the environment variable KRAKATAU_HOME to point o the locatin where Krakatau resides.
+In case, you wlll have to set the environment variable KRAKATAU_HOME to point to the location where Krakatau resides.
 -  **-W** : use "wide" goto instructions in the generated JVM assembly code.
 Code using standard goto statements can only handle 16-bit offsets.
 In some cases (bigger and more complex programs) this might lead to unverifiable/uncompilable code.
 Using-32 bit offsets with -W ensures the program will run, at the price of increased code size.
 -   **-B** : refactor branches to use jump instructions and avoid problems with 16-bit offsets (see above).
 Implies -W.
 -   **-W** : use "wide" ldc instructions for constants that exceed a 16-bit index or value